lizhang101/Algorithm-DataStructure/Data Structures/readme.md

 - Circular Linked List : Last item contains link of the first element as next and the first element has a link to the last element as previous.

-- Advantages over arrays
+Advantages over arrays
 - Dynamic size
 - Ease of insertion/deletion

-- Drawbacks
+Drawbacks
 - Random access is not allowed.
 We have to access elements sequentially starting from the first node.
 So we cannot do binary search with linked lists.
 - Extra memory space for a pointer is required with each element of the list.

+## Hash Table
+Hash Table is a data structure which stores data in an associative manner.
+In a hash table, data is stored in an array format, where each data value has its own unique index value.
+Items are in the (key,value) format.

+Hash Table uses an array as a storage medium and uses hash technique to generate an index where an element is to be inserted or is to be located from.

+- Hashing :
+Hashing is a technique to convert a range of key values into a range of indexes of an array.

+- Use case
+  - Hashing can be used to remove duplicates from a set of elements.
+  - Can also be used find frequency of all items.
+For example,
+    - in web browsers, we can check visited urls using hashing.
+    - in firewalls, we can use hashing to detect spam.
+We need to hash IP addresses.
+  - Hashing can be used in any situation where want search() insert() and delete() in O(1) time.

 # Non-linear Data Structures